Aircraft in fiction: A-1 Skyraider

 Two privately owned Skyraiders depicted U.S. Air Force "Sandy" search-and-rescue escort aircraft in the 1991 film Flight of the Intruder.

-The Skyraider was among the many aircraft shown providing close air support during the First Battle of the Ia Drang Valley Campaign in Mel Gibson's 2002 film We Were Soldiers, based on the non-fiction book We Were Soldiers Once...
-And Young by retired Lieutenant General Hal Moore and reporter Joseph L. Galloway.

-The Skyraider appeared in the 2006 Werner Herzog film Rescue Dawn, which was based on the true story of German-American Naval aviator Dieter Dengler.
-After his Skyraider was shot down in 1966 over Laos, Dengler endured months of captivity and torture before he escaped and was rescued.

-The Skyraider is briefly shown in the 2022 Korean War drama film Devotion.

 A-6 Intruder

 The 1986 Stephen Coonts novel Flight of the Intruder is about two naval aviators who take their Grumman A-6 Intruder on an unauthorized bombing raid on Hanoi during the Vietnam War.
 It was made into a 1991 film of the same name.

 A-10 Thunderbolt II

-The A-10 Thunderbolt II is among the player-flyable aircraft in the 1989 video game U.N.
-Squadron.
-The aircraft is also featured in the 1989 video game A-10 Tank Killer.
-It has since appeared in the Ace Combat series and is a study-level aircraft in the combat flight simulator DCS world.